 Do Consumers Prefer Taking Capsules or Tablets?

-The first criteria to consider is consumer preference - and when it comes to comparing capsules vs. tablets, there's a clear cut winner in the eyes of the public.
+The first criterion to consider is consumer preference - and when it comes to comparing capsules vs. tablets, there's a clear-cut winner in the public's eyes.

 Capsugel, a capsule provider, commissioned a study [i] completed by the Povlin Research Group in 1997 to look at the preferences among consumers for dosage forms of herbals and vitamins.
 A total of 400 herbal users and 300 vitamin users were interviewed.
 Relevant results were that:

-- 74% of herbal users expressed preference for two-piece capsules.
+- 74% of herbal users expressed a preference for two-piece capsules.

 - Vitamin users preferred the two-piece capsule over a tablet by a 2-to-1 margin.